ffund/tcp-ip-essentials/lab2/2-9-ip-subnet.md

-## Exercises with IP address and subnet mask
+## Exercises with IP address and subnet mask in a single segment network

 In these exercises, we will configure IP addresses and subnet masks of the hosts on the single segment network in various ways, and observe the effect of each configuration as hosts try to reach one another over the network segment.